adnjoo/SubsTrackr/README.md

 ### Feedback
 We value your feedback!
 If you have any suggestions, feature requests, or issues, feel free to open an issue or reach out to us directly.

+### License

+This project is licensed under the MIT License - see the `LICENSE.txt` file for more information.